 S. Schultz requested that Check #35340 in the amount of $45, 830.89 be pulled and payment held until ordered equipment is delivered.
 K. Windiate sought Board direction on employee eligibility for the MERS pension plan.
 S. Schultz indicated she would look into it with Tom Jordon.

 Meeting was adjourned at 8:55p.m.

+Recording Secretary

+Mary Schoenherr